deneskosztyuk/deneskosztyuk/README.md

 ## Robotics Engineer | Software Engineer | Electronics Engineer

 ## About Me
-I'm a computer systems and robotics engineering with a passion for creating interesting projects in software engineering, embedded systems, and robotics.
+I'm a computer systems and robotics engineer with a passion for creating interesting projects in software engineering, embedded systems, and robotics.
 I am currently focusing on growing my skills through open-source contributions and freelance projects, while actively learning new technologies.

 ## What I'm Working On